Home Compare HNR1.DE vs PYPL

 Hannover Rück vs PayPal Holdings: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Hannover Rück SE carrying a narrow edge on stability.
-PayPal still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HNR1.DE: STOXX 600, PYPL: Nasdaq 100).